chapmancbVCU/chappy-php-starter/docs/unit_tests.md

 php console make:test ${testName} --feature
 ```

-**Application Test Support**
-To create a PHPUnit test class that extends `ApplicationTestCase` use the `--app` flag.
 This version of the PHPUnit test class adds support for migrations and database seeding.

 <br>